maryannroshani/ProjectSample/README.md

 # ProjectSample
 Here is a code snippet/sample of a project that I was Involved.

+You can view this on here too : https://maryannroshani.github.io/ProjectSample/

 Project Overview
 Project Mars is a cloud-based social-media platform that allows users to trade skills with each other.
 I contributed as a Test Analyst in both Manual and Automation Testing.